jamesgober/mod-cli/README.md

 </div>
 <br>
 <p>
   <strong>MOD-CLI</strong> is a lightweight, modular CLI framework for Rust.
-    A fully customizable and feature-rich system for registering commands, styling output, and running interactive shells with zero bloat.
-Built to speed up CLI development and get powerful tools running fast—without rewriting the basics.
+  Register commands, style output, and build interactive flows with a clean, zero-bloat core.
+  Focus on your app, not boilerplate.

 </p>

 <br>